-When it was built in 1929, 6 Arlington replaced two townhouses at 6 and 7 Arlington, built in 1860-1861.
-They had been two of four houses (4-5-6-7 Arlington) originally designed as a single symmetrical composition, with the two middle houses (5-6 Arlington) set slightly further back from the street than the two end houses (4 Arlington and 7 Arlington).
-The design complemented similar pavilion-style French Academic designs at 1-2-3 Arlington and 8-9-10-11 Arlington.
+When it was built in 1929, 6 Arlington replaced two townhouses at 6 and 7 Arlington, built in 1860-1862.
+They had been two of four houses (4-5-6-7 Arlington) originally designed as a single symmetrical composition, with the end houses (4 Arlington and 7 Arlington) on wider lots and set slightly forward and more elaborate in design than the two middle houses (5-6 Arlington).
+The composition complemented similar pavilion-style French Academic designs at 1-2-3 Arlington and 8-9-10-11 Arlington.
 The façades of 4-5 Arlington were significantly remodeled in 1925-1926 and again in 1993-1994.

-The land on which 4-5-6-7 Arlington were built in 1860-1861 was originally part of a larger tract purchased from the Commonwealth of Massachusetts on September 2, 1858, by George Goss and Norman Carmine Munson, who were the contractors responsible for filling the Commonwealth’s Back Bay lands.
-On the same day as they purchased the land, Goss and Munson sold it to a consortium of Peleg W. Chandler, J. Amory Davis, and Henry Lee, Jr. They, in turn, divided the land on Arlington into four lots.
+The land on which 4-5-6-7 Arlington were built was originally part of a larger parcel purchased from the Commonwealth of Massachusetts on September 2, 1858, by George Goss and Norman Carmine Munson, who were the contractors responsible for filling the Commonwealth’s Back Bay lands.
+On the same day as they purchased the land, Goss and Munson sold it to a consortium of Peleg W. Chandler, J. Amory Davis, and Henry Lee, Jr. They, in turn, subdivided the eastern portion of the parcel into four lots at 4-5-6-7 Arlington.
 In April of 1860, they sold the lot at 7 Arlington to William Richards Lawrence, and in May of 1860, they sold the lot at 4 Arlington to Henry Atkins.

 6 Arlington (Demolished)